tests-always-included/wick/lib/README.md

     if wickInArray index four "${list[@]}"; then
         echo "four should not be found"
-        echo "'four four' with a space would be found" echo "$index will not be updated"
+        echo "'four four' with a space would be found" echo "\$index will not be updated"
     fi

 Returns success if $1 is found in the list of other arguments.